mhschmieder/JuceOPLVSTi/readme.md

 I'm sorry to say, this project is now essentially unmaintained.

+Note that this specific fork does bring the code up to JUCE 6 and C++17 standards -- although it was already pretty close compared to most.

 If you're looking for an alternative, I'd like to recommend ADLplug (https://github.com/jpcima/ADLplug).
 I'm not affiliated with the project, but it looks like an excellent plugin:

 - maintained